iva2k/svelte-blank-20220525/CREATING.md

 To get started on custom themes, see <https://github.com/carbon-design-system/carbon-components-svelte/issues/713>.

-Dor dynamic theme with SSR, see <https://github.com/carbon-design-system/carbon-components-svelte/issues/651>.
+For dynamic theme with SSR, see <https://github.com/carbon-design-system/carbon-components-svelte/issues/651>.